moyu6027/Stormrage-Gatling/README.md

 * Load tests analysis with aggregated data in `InfluxDb` displayed in comprehensive reports generated with `Grafana`
 * Handle comparison in `Grafana` with `JavaScript`
 * Load tests logs with `Loki`
-* Aggregated library with Cucumber Common Library
+* Aggregated library with GRPC,MQTT etc